-How to Propagate Your Alocasia Plant
+How to Propagate Kris Plant

-Step 1: Carefully remove the mother plant from its pot and use your fingers to loosen and remove soil from the roots.
+Step 1: Carefully remove the mother plant from its pot, and use your fingers to loosen and remove soil from the roots.

 Step 2: Gently pull apart the root ball into clumps, making sure that each clump includes at least a couple of potato-like tubers among the roots.
 Use a clean, sharp blade or pruners to separate the roots if needed.
 Each clump will grow a new plant.

-Step 3: Plant your divisions in appropriately sized containers with well-drained potting mix, then water the new plants.
+Step 3: Plant your divisions in appropriately sized containers with well-drained potting mix, and then water the new plants.
 You can also place small divisions in water to allow new roots to grow before planting in soil.
-Keep divisions in a space free from drafts or temperature fluctuations while their root systems re-establish, then care for them as usual.
+Keep divisions in a space free from drafts or temperature fluctuations while their root systems re-establish, and then care for them as usual.